Why Truck Drivers Are Leaving—and How to Keep Them

 3. Growing Age Gap in Driver Demographics

-The trucking workforce is aging, with a significant portion of drivers nearing retirement.
-Meanwhile, younger generations are less attracted to the profession due to its physical demands and societal perceptions.
+The trucking workforce is aging, with at least one-third of drivers nearing retirement.
+Meanwhile, younger generations are less attracted to the profession due to its physical demands, wage concerns, work-life balance, and outdated societal perceptions.

 Solution:

-Focus on recruiting younger drivers by modernizing the industry’s image.
-Highlight the importance of trucking to the economy, offer mentorship programs, and showcase success stories through social media campaigns.
+Focus on recruiting younger drivers by modernizing the industry’s and your company’s image.
+Consider rebranding and focusing on professional marketing.
+Highlight the importance of trucking to the economy, it’s competitive wages, and it’s lucrative growth.
+Offer mentorship, training, or internship programs, and showcase young truck drivers and other success stories through platforms used by your target demographic: social media, online ads, and Google.

 4. Isolation and Mental Health Challenges